Program overview

 • Welder: Joins metal parts together using various welding techniques, often working in construction or manufacturing settings.

-• Construction Laborer: Provides support on construction sites, performing various tasks such as loading materials, assisting tradespeople, and maintaining site safety.
+• Construction Laborer: Provides support on construction sites, assisting skilled tradespeople and performing various tasks as needed.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.